 Parents also have the fundamental right to control their children's education and upbringing, including the extent of their children's knowledge of the difference between the sexes.
 See, e.g., Troxel v.
 Granville, 530 U.S. 57, 66 (2000) (holding that the Constitution "protects the fundamental right of parents to make decisions concerning the care, custody, and control of their children"); Washington v.
-Glucksberg, 521 U.S. 702, 720 (1997) ("In a long line of cases, we have held that, in addition to the specific freedoms protected by the Bill of Rights, the 'liberty' specially protected by the Due Process Clause includes the rights ... to direct the education and upbringing of one's children"); Santosky v.
+Glucksberg, 521 U.S. 702, 720 (1997) ("In a long line of cases, we have held that, in addition to the specific freedoms protected by the Bill of Rights, the 'liberty' specially protected by the Due Process Clause includes the rights ... to direct the education and upbringing of one's children ...."); Santosky v.
 Kramer, 455 U.S. 745, 753 (1982) (recognizing "[t]he fundamental liberty interest of natural parents in the care, custody, and management of their child"); Wisconsin v.
 Yoder, 406 U.S. 205, 233 (1972) (recognizing "the liberty of parents and guardians to direct the upbringing and education of children under their control").

-Interaction between males and females in restrooms and locker rooms will necessarily result in students uncovering anatomical differences.
+Interaction between males and females in restrooms and locker rooms will necessarily result in students being exposed to anatomical differences.
 It would, for example, be quite obvious to male students that female students do not use the urinals.
-Such revelations of anatomical differences, and the potential for other inappropriate discoveries, give rise to questions that most parents would deem inappropriate for younger students to ponder.
+And students are exposed to one another's naked or nearly naked bodies when changing clothing in locker rooms, or when using communal showers.
+Such exposure to anatomical differences between the sexes should not be forced by schools upon students.
+Further, such exposure creates the possibility for other potentially inappropriate discoveries, and has the potential to raise questions in the minds of students that many parents would deem inappropriate for younger students to ponder.
 These sensitive matters should be disclosed at home when parents deem appropriate, not ad-hoc in a school restroom.
 Respecting such parental choices requires school districts to prohibit students from accessing restrooms and locker rooms dedicated to the opposite sex.

-School Districts Have Broad Discretion To Regulate The Use Of Restrooms And Similar Facilities And To Balance Students' And Parents' Competing Interests In This Delicate Context
+School Districts Have Broad Discretion To Regulate The Use Of Restrooms And Similar Facilities And To Balance Competing Interests In This Delicate Context